9 Activities

 Off the Beaten Path To Quebec City

-Veer off the beaten path into the lush landscapes in the in-between of the St Lawrence River and the Laurentian Mountains.
-Explore the rivers, forests, mountains, and lakes of the Mauricie region, then end the day exploring classic French-Canadian villages.
+Veer off the beaten path into the lush landscapes between the St. Lawrence River and the Laurentian Mountains.
+Explore the rivers, forests, mountains, and lakes of the Mauricie region, and follow the historic Chemin du Roy route, where you'll discover charming villages with centuries-old heritage.

 09:0030 min

-On your way out of Montréal, stop in for coffee and sweets in the morning at Brûlerie Du Roy, a quaint little coffee shop nestled in a white and red historic old home.
+On your way out of Montréal, stop in for coffee in the morning at Café Van Houtte.
 Located in the heart of downtown Joliette, the shop also serves breakfast options to accompany your warm brew.
 Stop in to smell the sweet, warm aromas, and enjoy a true Quebeçois coffeehouse.

 11:003 hrs